redwoodjs/redwood/docs/versioned_docs/version-4.x/services.md

 })
 ```

-:::warning
+:::caution

-When explicitly deleting cache keys like this you could find yourself going down a rabbit hole.
+When explictly deleting cache keys like this you could find yourself going down a rabbit hole.
 What if there is another service somewhere that also updates user?
 Or another service that updates an organization, as well as all of its underlying child users at the same time?
 You'll need to be sure to call `deleteCacheKey()` in these places as well.
 As a general guideline, it's better to come up with a cache key that encapsulates any triggers for when the data has changed (like the `updatedAt` timestamp, which will change no matter who updates the user, anywhere in your codebase).

 Scenarios like this are what people are talking about when they say that caching is hard!

 :::

 ### Testing what you cache
 We wouldn't just give you all of these caching APIs and not show you how to test it right?
 You'll find all the details in the [Caching section in the testing doc](testing.md#testing-caching).

 ### Creating Your Own Client